PietroPrandini/GuitarHub/README.md

 ## Purpose
 The primary aim of this project is to create a printable booklet with guitar chords.
-This booklet offer you many possibilities: you could share it with your friends, you could add some new songs to it, you could rock souls with it, you could definitely be a GuitarHub hero.
+This booklet offers you many possibilities: you could share it with your friends, you could add some new songs to it, you could rock souls with it, you could definitely be a GuitarHub hero.
 Thanks in advance for your heroism.